-Graduate transfer credit will be evaluated by the advisor and Dean of the School for the respective program.
+Graduate transfer credit will be evaluated by the Chief Academic Officer of the college.

 A minimum of twenty-five percent of the degree must be completed with Kingdom College at the undergraduate level.
-Per the STARS agreement in Alabama, no more than 60 hours may be transferred from a Community College toward a 120 hour baccalaureate degree.
+Per the STARS agreement in Alabama, no more than 60 hours may be transferred from a Community College toward a 120-hour baccalaureate degree.
 Thirty-three percent must be completed with Kingdom College for graduate degree programs.